sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### Quickly record and transcribe (macOS)

-You can use [this shortcut](https://www.icloud.com/shortcuts/d2f19692f9674e03a8f4319d2a3e9dc2) to be able to quickly record, transcribe, and have the result copied to the clipboard.
+You can use [this shortcut](https://www.icloud.com/shortcuts/e43220d72f3343659e0fda36fee52d72) to be able to quickly record, transcribe, and have the result copied to the clipboard.
 The shortcut can be triggered from the menu bar or you can set a global keyboard shortcut for it.

-Known issue: The shortcut has to momentarily show the Aiko app and then hide it again.
-This is a limitation of how Shortcuts works.

 <br>

 ### Frequently Asked Questions {#faq}

+#### Can you use the large v3 model for the Mac app?

+The v3 model is [worse](https://github.com/openai/whisper/discussions/1762#discussioncomment-7532295) than v2 in too many cases.
+I tried releasing v3, but got a lot of emails about the quality being worse, so I ended up reverting it.

 #### I have a feature request, bug report, or some feedback